Boston Dynamics will ship Spot with a robot arm ‘in a few months’ and for home use ‘someday’

 Spot with a robot arm

 Spot has cameras on its front, back, and sides that help it navigate, travel autonomously, move omnidirectionally, go up and down stairs, and traverse a terrain.
 The robot travels at about 3 miles per hour, which is about human walking speed, and even has what the engineers call a “chicken head” mode.
 That means it can decouple the motion of its hand from its body, similar to how many animals can stabilize one part while the rest of the body moves.

-There’s a good demo of this in action in this video, 48 seconds in:
+You can see Boston Dynamics demo this years ago in this video, 48 seconds in:

 This decoupling-from-the-body functionality is key to having a useful mobile robot with an arm.